PascalLiPooKim/Pinterest-data-processing-pipeline/README.md

 * pyspark
 * happybase

+### Folders
 Apart from these Python modules, some folders which contain important dependencies need to be downloaded.
 Some of the files also will need to be configured.
-For this project, the folders downloaded are:
+For this project, the folders downloaded and used were:
 * hadoop-2.10.1
-* hbase-1.7.1
+* hbase-2.4.9
 * kafka_2.13-3.0.0
 * spark-3.2.1-bin-hadoop3.2
+* presto-server-0.270

 There are tutorials available online on how to configure each of the required files.

+### JAR Files

+To be able to connect **pyspark** with databases, the required JAR files will need to be downloaded and put in the *jars* folder in the *spark-3.2.1-bin-hadoop3.2* folder.
+The instructions to connect **spark** to **HBase** can be found at https://kontext.tech/column/spark/628/spark-connect-to-hbase.
+Moreover, all JAR files with the prefix ```hbase``` in the *lib* folder in the *hbase-2.4.9* folder need to be copied and pasted into the aforementioned folder.
+Regarding connecting **spark** to **pgAdmin**, the JAR file should be downloaded at https://jdbc.postgresql.org/download.html and in the code, the location of this JAR file needs to be specified.

+### Monitoring with Prometheus and Grafana

+Each of the two databases requires their own exporter in order for **Prometheus** to be able to listen to them.
+For **HBase**, the instructions and resources can be found at https://github.com/prometheus/jmx_exporter and that for **pgAdmin** is available at https://github.com/prometheus-community/postgres_exporter.